 Driven by the need to address complex issues on the ground with long-term solutions in prolonged crises such as Syria and South Sudan, the recent UN Secretary-General’s Report, One Humanity: Shared Responsibility, highlighted the need for a 15-year perspective on humanitarian crises.

 A critical piece of the Grand Bargain discussion is the idea of multi-year funding.
 According to UNHCR, the average refugee is now displaced for 17 years (UNHCR, 2006, p38).
 Two thirds of humanitarian assistance goes to long-term or protracted crises, such as Syria or South Sudan (GHA, 2015, p.22).
-Implementers like World Vision are frequently faced with the challenge of shaping, or stitching together, long-term programmes using short-term funding available for short-term projects that are tied to short-term results.
+Implementers like us are frequently faced with the challenge of shaping, or stitching together, long-term programmes using short-term funding available for short-term projects that are tied to short-term results.

 Reducing the frequency of award processes and increasing the value of grants will help NGOs reduce the costs of winning grants and time spent acquiring funding resulting in less paperwork and more programming.
 Multi-year funding also provides more opportunity to build and strengthen local capacity by enabling the front-loading of capacity building costs so that organisations can invest in local and national partners from the start of operations.